ArrowSphere/public-api-client/doc/consumption-monthlyAnalytics.md

 ## Usage

-You can get it through the main entry point `PublicApiClient` and its method `getAnalyticsClient()`, or instanciate it directly as follow:
+You can get it through the main entry point `PublicApiClient` and its method `getAnalyticsClient()`, or instantiate it directly as follow:

 ```php